SideSlide - Tour

 • Drag a file (or multiple files) from the Desktop or any other Windows location to programs that are in the workspace or in different containers to open it with that program:

-• It's also possible to drag files to batch file shortcuts (.bat).
+• It's also possible to drag files to batch file shortcuts (.bat) and other executable files.

 • When you drag and drop Windows shortcuts from the desktop folder, by default, they will be sent to the recycle bin.
 There is also an option to create Windows shortcuts out of SideSlide shortcuts and commands using the right-click menu.